GUIDE FOR LANDLORDS TO OBTAINING POSSESSION OF RESIDENTIAL PROPERTY

 If it is not possible to obtain an Interim Possession Order, a claim for possession against trespassers will be necessary.
-These claims are usually listed quite quickly, often within 2 or three weeks, but this will depend of the efficiency and workload of the local court.
+These claims are usually listed quite quickly, often within 2 or three weeks, but this will depend on the efficiency and workload of the local court.

-Many orders against squatters are made at the first hearing, however it is increasingly common that squatters appear at hearings and put forward arguments that require further investigation.
+Many orders against squatters are made at the first hearing, however, it is increasingly common that squatters appear at hearings and put forward arguments that require further investigation.
 In such circumstances, the court will often adjourn the claim to a second hearing to allow evidence to be filed.
-Highly organised squatters in particular are known to make claims such as having been granted a tenancy or permission from an agent of the landlord to reside in the property.
+Highly organized squatters in particular are known to make claims such as having been granted a tenancy or permission from an agent of the landlord to reside in the property.

 Costs of proceedings to evict squatters are not usually recoverable because the identity of squatters is usually unknown and the court will not make an order to pay money against an unknown person.